-Proposals for the development of the site will be informed by and address:
+Proposals for residential development will be expected to:

-- 1) further archaeological assessment including fieldwork; - 2) a targeted assessment of the impact of development on the setting of St. Augustine's Cross; - 3) a transport statement will be needed to take account of traffic impacts onto Foad's Lane area, and proposals will be expected to where possible, provide footpaths and cycleways to the proposed Parkway station.
+- Be informed by further archaeological assessment including fieldwork - Include a targeted assessment of the impact of development on the setting of St. Augustine's Cross. - Avoid excessive traffic use of Foad's Lane and include a transport statement taking account of traffic impacts onto the Foad's Lane area. - Explore the potential of, and provide where possible, sustainable connections to the proposed Parkway station.

-Policy HO15 - Land south side of Cottington Road, Cliffsend
+Policy HO17 - Land south side of Cottington Rd, Cliffsend